keypom/keypom-docs/docs/Tutorials/Basics/ft-drops.md

 # Fungible Token Drop

 ## Introduction
-In this tutorial, you will learn how to create an FT Drop.
-This will allow you to onboard users using a simple Web2 style link.
-Alternatively, if the user has a wallet already, the assets can be sent there instead.
+In this tutorial, you will learn how to create a fungible token drop from scratch.
+By allowing you to send fungible tokens using a simple Web2 style link, an FT drop is great for onboarding both new and existing users.
+An excellent use case can be seamlessly offering in-game currency to players.

-In the FT drop, the assets consist of $NEAR and Fungible Tokens.

 <p align="center"> <img src={require("/static/img/docs/basic-tutorials/ft/ft.png").default} alt="ft claim" width="80%"/> </p>